netherby/bakewrangler-doc/index.rst

       * More planned plus user feedback

 The Future:
-    There are three main areas of development planned for future releases
+    There are three main areas of development planned for future releases:

     * **User Interface**

       * Productivity features for large/complex bakes to allow